From Monday, 28 September 2020, you are required by law to self-isolate if you are told to do so by NHS Test and Trace.

 You cannot apply for this scheme if:

-- If you are the owner or employee of a business that has been required to close due to national lockdown restrictions because you will not be losing income due to self-isolation, as the business has been required to temporarily close.
+- If you are the owner or employee of a business that is currently closed due to national lockdown restrictions.

 - You are not claiming one of the benefits listed.
-You may qualify for help from the local discretionary self-isolation support scheme.
+You may qualify for help from the local discretionary self-isolation support scheme instead (see below for further details).

 What proof do I need to provide?

-To prove you are eligible for the scheme, you will need to fill in the online application form on this page and provide the following information:
+To prove you are eligible for the scheme, you will need to fill in the online application form on this page and you must provide the following information:

 - National Insurance (NI) number

-- Your 8 digit NHS Test and Trace ID number
+- Your eight-digit NHS Test and Trace ID number

-- Proof of benefit entitlement - Accepted evidence includes a recent (within 2 months) benefit award letter or email, a screenshot or photograph of Universal Credit journal showing award and payment date, or a recent (within 2 months) bank statement showing the benefit payments in your account.
+- Proof of benefit entitlement - Accepted evidence includes a recent (within two months) benefit award letter or email, a screenshot or photograph of Universal Credit journal showing award and payment date, or a recent (within two months) bank statement showing the benefit payments in your account.

 - If you are employed: